Watch Video39 min

 © Erik Aeder/Red Bull Content Pool

-For all the mocking, put in enough time in the water and you'll find pockets of pumping waves, windows without too many humans gridlocking surfing's version of the 405 Highway, and you'll see what all the fuss has been about all along.
+Put in enough time in the water and surfers will find pockets of pumping waves and windows without too many humans gridlocking surfing's version of the 405 Highway.
+These are glimpses that showcase what the fuss has been about all along.

 07